Creating Kubernetes Namespaces in Microtica: A New Dashboard Feature

 kubectl apply -f testspace.yaml

-How to create resources in a Namespace?
+How To create resources in a Namespace?

 kubectl apply -f pod.yaml --namespace=testspace